 - The stick could impale your dog

 There are incidents of dogs catching sticks on the end before accidentally impaling themselves in the throat.
-This can cause pain and permanent damage to their soft tissue, leaving splinters embedded deep in the throat.
+This can cause intense pain and permanent damage to their soft tissue, leaving splinters embedded deep in the throat.

-Sticks: Safer alternatives
+Sticks: Providing Safe Chewing alternatives

 There are many other ways that you can initiate play with your dog, not to mention other options to chewing sticks.